vl85/BayunDB/docs/components/query/implementation.md

 └── mod.rs          # Module definitions
 ```

+> **Note:** As of July 2024, JOIN operations (NestedLoopJoin, HashJoin), aggregation (GROUP BY, HAVING, aggregate functions), and predicate pushdown are fully implemented and tested.
+See the [roadmap](../../project/roadmap.md) for current and future work.

 ## Phase 1: Basic Query Parsing

 - [x] Define token types for SQL lexing